Von Steuben Day: Organization

 The German-American Steuben Parade Committee organizes the parade and all related events.
 Since 2014, the committee has been led by General Chairman Bob Radske.
 The two Vice Chairwomen are Nicole Miskiewicz and Melissa Alke-Sparnroft.
-The committee membership consists of representatives of a multitude of German-American organizations from the New York metropolitan area, some involved in founding the parade in 1957.
+The committee membership consists of representatives of many German-American organizations from the New York metropolitan area, some involved in founding the parade in 1957.
 The Steuben Parade is overseen by the German-American Committee of Greater New York, a not-for-profit organization registered in New York with 501(c)3 status.

 Philadelphia

 To celebrate the accomplishments of Baron von Steuben, the Philadelphia Von Steuben Day Parade is 50 miles from Valley Forge, where Steuben trained the Revolutionary Army.
 Philadelphia is where the Continental Congress met to sign the Declaration of Independence.
-It was also home to Benjamin Franklin, who was sent to France by the Continental Congress.
+It was also home to Benjamin Franklin, sent to France by the Continental Congress.
 It was during this trip that Franklin was introduced to von Steuben.

 In addition, in 1683, William Penn invited the thirteen German families from Krefeld to join his "Grand Experiment".
 They eventually settled and founded Germantown, now a section of Philadelphia.
 In 1983, a parade celebrated the 300th anniversary of the founding of Germantown.
 At that time, a group from Krefeld brought the Tri-Centennial Bike, a thirteen-seat bicycle that has become a feature of our annual parade.

 Parade events

-While the German–American Steuben Parade is held on the fourth Saturday in September, starting at noon, there are other weekend festivities.
+While the German–American Steuben Parade is held on the fourth Saturday in September, starting at noon, other weekend festivities exist.
 On the eve of the parade, a gala benefit banquet is held at the Cannstatter Volksfest Verein.

 On Parade day itself, the day begins with an Ecumenical Service at 10:00 am.
-After the parade, participants are welcome to join the Oktoberfest held by the Bavarian Volksfest Verein on the grounds of the United German - Hungarian Club.
+After the parade, participants are welcome to join the Oktoberfest held by the Bavarian Volksfest Verein on the grounds of the United German-Hungarian Club.

 Organization

 The Steuben Day Observance Association of Philadelphia and Vicinity organize the parade and all related events.
-The association is currently led by General Chairman Thomas Markow and two Vice Chairmen, Werner Fricker and James Schwartz.
+The association is led by General Chairman Thomas Markow and two Vice Chairmen, Werner Fricker and James Schwartz.
 The association's membership consists of representatives of many German-American organizations from the Philadelphia metropolitan area.
 The Steuben Day Observance Association of Philadelphia and Vicinity is a not-for-profit organization registered in Pennsylvania with 501(c)3 status.

-Von Steuben Day in pop culture
+In popular culture

 The Chicago parade was in the 1986 John Hughes movie Ferris Bueller's Day Off, even though other movie details indicate that the film takes place near the end of the school year, not in September or on a Saturday.

-Drunk History Season 2 Episode 8 Philadelphia as retold by Nick Rutherford features David Cross as Baron von Steuben.
+Drunk History, season 2 episode 8 "Philadelphia", as retold by Nick Rutherford features David Cross as Baron von Steuben.